Had a great time on my Manali trip with Tour My Holiday.Everything was easy and well-managed. Loved it

 experience, especially during winter when the trail is covered in snow.

-one of the tallest in the world and is built on the Bhagirathi River.
-Tehri Lake, formed due to the dam,
+This massive dam is one of the tallest in the world and is built on the Bhagirathi River.
+Tehri Lake,

-is a hub for water sports like jet skiing, kayaking, banana boat rides, and speed boating.
-The stunning
+the dam, is a hub for water sports like jet skiing, kayaking, banana boat rides, and speed boating.
+The

 For nature lovers, the Kodia Forest is a paradise filled with lush greenery, dense deodar and oak trees,